benshimonz/V1/README.md

 todo

-_**Q56, Q57, Q58:** limitations on the count and types of the sub-paths that a path may be composed of_
+_**Q56, Q57, Q58:** constraints on the count and types of the sub-paths that a path may be composed of_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q056.png)
 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q057.png)